Get our report on investing trends!

 The credit firm Al, Dee, and Qui work for is growing considerably.
 On top of capacity in its current funds and accounts, the firm wants to expand its AUM by 50% in the next six months with a new fundraise.
 The investment team has been targeting more complex, bigger deals, potentially increasing the portfolios’ upside but also increasing the breadth and depth of deals to be monitored and managed.
 With a new fund being raised, the firm needs to scale its investment platform or face an uptick in both operational and investment risk.

-The three amigos use various platforms to carry out their assigned responsibilities.
+The three amigos use various programs to carry out their assigned responsibilities.
 This creates workflow challenges in how the team collectively manages the multiple investment vehicles and portfolios overall.
 The firm has tried to connect these disparate applications via APIs but found them unreliable, expensive, and hard to maintain.
 Without a central data repository, information in the various applications being used is creating redundant work, with poor visibility across all the investment vehicles.
 Portfolio parameters (liquidity, diversification, LP agreements, leverage) are at risk of being breached when new deals are closed because they do not have proper visibility across all the funds and accounts.

 At the same time, senior management has asked for more insights into the risks across the portfolios, given the breadth and speed of new deals being finalized.
 This has forced the team to download data from each application and manually consolidate the information for reporting purposes.